Preview Files in Trash with Quick Look for Mac

 How to Preview Files Without Opening Them in Trash on Mac

 Quick Look is is the quick preview function built into Mac OS X Finder, accessible by selecting a file or folder, and then hitting either the Spacebar key, or Command + Y

-In this case, to preview a file in the Trash without having to move it, simply open the Trash as usual, select the file, then hit the Spacebar to preview the file.
+In this case, to preview a file in the Trash without having to move it or open it, simply do the following:

 The Quick Look preview allows you to check out the file but you no longer have to drag files from the Trash to see what the file is (or isn’t).